EBjerrum/scikit-mol/CONTRIBUTING.md

 ## Notebooks

 Another way of contributing is by providing notebooks with examples on how to use the project to build models together with Scikit-Learn and other tools.
-There is both .ipynb and #%% delimited .py files in the notebook directory as the first are useful for online rendering on github, whereas the later is useful for sub version control.
+There are .ipynb files inthe `docs/notebooks` and .py files in the `script` subfolder as the first are useful for online rendering in the documentation, whereas the later is useful for sub version control.

-There are three scripts for handling the notebooks and their associated python:percent scripts (with much nicer diff for git).

-`pair_notebook.sh` create a pair of a notebook or percent:py script

-`sync_notebooks.sh` uses jupytext to sync .py and ipynb.
-Jupytext is available via conda-forge or pip
+If you want to create new notebook you can create .ipynb file and when you are doen run `make sync-notebooks` to create the corresponding .py file for the commit.

+`make sync-notebooks` will sync all the notebooks with the .py files in the `scripts` folder.

-`update_notebooks.sh` will sync, run and save the notebooks, expects a ipython kernel with scikit-mol installed called Python3.
+`make run-notebooks` will sync, run and save the notebooks, expects a ipython kernel with scikit-mol installed called Python3.

 ## Release